web3-authn/tatchi/packages/passkey/src/core/WebAuthnManager/LitComponents/IframeButtonWithTooltipConfirmer/README.md

 ### Matching Rules And Integrity

-At confirm time, the main thread compares `uiDigest` with `jsWorkerDigest` (and logs the worker’s `intentDigest`).
+At confirm time, the main thread compares `uiDigest` with wasm-worker's `intentDigest`.
 When all match, the user has viewed exactly the actions that the worker signs.
 If they differ, confirmation is aborted with a `ui_digest_mismatch` error.

-This alignment eliminates races and mutations between UI rendering and signing by binding the transaction set to a single canonical digest.